sharebrained/pd_compiler/README.md

 parsing and debugging junk will be printed, along with the generated C code.
 The generated C code is also placed in a file called "out.c".

+There is also a Makefile which will generate C code for a Pure Data patch file, and compile it with a wrapper main() function into an executable "main" that generates three seconds worth of audio into a zero or more dac_*.f32 files (containing 32-bit float sample data).
+The number of dac_*.f32 files is determined by the number of DAC objects in the patch file.

+This is totally half-baked test code, if you couldn't tell...

 License
 =======